 Major producers: Russia is the top producer.
-Others are South Africa, United States, Canada, Zimbabwe.
+Others are South Africa, United States, Canada and Zimbabwe.

 Palladium is the second costliest metal in the commodity market.
-It is about 30 times rarer than gold or platinum, which makes it more valuable than those metals.
+It is about 30 times rarer than gold or platinum, which makes it more valuable.